Jane Bennett to deliver Culler Lecture in Critical Theory

 Read moreOur fellows offer experimental interdisciplinary seminars on research topics related to the year's focal theme.
 These seminars are offered one time only!
-The theme for 2023-24 is "Crossing."
+The theme for 2025-26 is "Scale."

-Our Spring 2024 seminars explore concepts of apocalypse, gender studies in nature, borders, and more, delving deeply into intersectional interpretations of the focal theme, Crossing.
+Our Fall 2025 seminars explore concepts of queer kinship, politics of expression in Asian, Figurines in the Middle Ages, and more, delving deeply into intersectional interpretations of the focal theme, Silence.

 Click here for course descriptions.